marceloaugusto80/react-ssr-express/readme.md

 ### Client vs Server side branching
 The global variable `__SERVER__` will be set to `true` if the code was compiled to target the server (Node) environment.
 Otherwise, it will have a value of `false`.

-### Prerendered data
+### Prerendered data persistence
-Check the following modules to see how server side data are passed to the prerendered dom:
+Check the following modules to see how server side data are passed and persisted in the prerendered dom:
 ```
 ./src/shared/PrerenderData.ts
 ./src/client/serverData.ts
 ```
 The examples how to use these modules are in:
 ```
-./src/server/routing.ts
+./src/server/middleware/routing.ts
 ./src/client/pages/SamplePage1.tsx
 ```